johannSo/BrowserSelector/README.md

 If you find an bug you can open an Issue page on Github but I dont know if i can responde to it, please try a search first!

 ## ToDo:
-- Make an automatic script implement Browsers
+- Make an automatic script to find and implement Browsers in the selector

 ## License
 MIT